MerosCrypto/Meros/docs/Protocol/Syncing.md

 `BlockListRequest` has a message length of 50 bytes; 1-byte of 0, to request Blocks before the specified Block, or 1 to request Blocks after the specified Block, 1-byte quantity (where the quantity is the byte's value plus one), and the 48-byte hash of the Block to work off of.
 The expected response is a `BlockList` containing the Blocks before/after the specified Block.
 The amount of hashes provided by `BlockList` may be less than the amount requested if the genesis Block or the tail Block is reached. `BlockList` has a variable message length; the 1-byte quantity (where the quantity is the byte's value plus one) and each 48-byte hash.

-### BlockTransactionsRequest and BlockTransactions

-`BlockTransactionsRequest` has a message length of 48 bytes; the Block's 48-byte hash.
-The expected response is a `BlockTransactions` containing the Transactions mentioned explicitly in the Block. `BlockTransactions` has a variable message length; the 4-byte amount of Transactions and each 48-byte hash.

 ### CheckpointRequest

 `CheckpointRequest` has a message length of 48 bytes; the Block's 48-byte hash.
 The expected response is a `Checkpoint` containing the Checkpoint for the specified Block.